Headless SDK (Payment Android)

 Step 5: Start the checkout process

-function after your customer selects a payment method.
+Call the apiClientPayment function after your customer selects a payment method to start the checkout process.
 This function requires configuration parameters and initiates the collection of information needed for 3DS authentication and fraud prevention tools configured in your routing.

-The following code block presents an example of the parameter configuration.
+The following code block shows an example of the parameter configuration:

 val apiClientPayment = Yuno.apiClientPayment(